 Water Quality & Watersheds

 The natural and recreational resources of the Lake Tahoe Basin are the focus of the Conservancy’s mission.
 Preserving these resources requires a watershed perspective.
 The Conservancy works with public and private partners and stakeholders at Tahoe.
-Together, we’re restoring water quality and watershed health within Tahoe’s sub-watersheds.
-We use the best available science and adaptive management practices to address changes.
+Together, we’re restoring wetland health and habitats, and water quality, within Tahoe’s sub-watersheds.
+We use the best available science and adaptive management practices to address decades of impacts from development and land use.

 The Conservancy and its partners are advancing multiple-benefit watershed projects.
 Tahoe partners are:

-Tahoe partners use nature-based solutions, such as restoring wetlands, beaches, and forests.
+Tahoe partners use nature-based solutions, such as restoring wetlands to improve water quality and carbon storage.
 We are boosting resilience to drought, flood, extreme heat, and changing visitor patterns.

 Watersheds & Stream Environment Zones